-All students beginning college work after July 1, 1997, must have completed the following high school curricular requirements for admission:
+All students must have completed the following high school curricular requirements for admission:

-Subject Unit (Years) Description English 4 Grammar, Composition, Literature Laboratory Science 3 Biology, Chemistry, Physics or any lab science certified by the school district Mathematics 3 Algebra I, Algebra II, Geometry, Trigonometry, Math Analysis, Pre- Calculus, Calculus, Advanced Placement Statistics History and Citizenship 3 Unit of American History and 2 units from the subjects of History, Government, Geography, Economics, and/or Non-Western Culture Other 2 Select from any of the above subjects or Computer Science, Foreign Language
+Subject Unit (Years) Description English 4 Grammar, Composition, Literature Laboratory Science 3 Biology, Chemistry, Physics or any lab science certified by the school district Mathematics 3 Algebra I, Algebra II, Geometry, Trigonometry, Math Analysis, Pre- Calculus, Calculus, Advanced Placement Statistics History and Citizenship 3 Unit of American History and 2 units from the subjects of History, Government, Geography, Economics, and/or Non-Western Culture Other 2 Select from any of the above subjects or Computer Science, Foreign Language or any Advanced Placement course except applied courses in fine arts.

-Four additional units are recommended for college preparation: 1 unit of lab science, 1 unit of mathematics, and 2 units of speech or fine arts (music, art, or drama).
+Four additional units are recommended for college preparation: 1 unit of lab science, 1 unit of mathematics, and 2 units of delete or fine arts (music, art, drama, and speech).